DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 Dr. Chen showed how these two protocols manifested in contemporary institutions:

-**Engine Institutions:**
+**Machine Institutions:**

 - **Corporations**: Employees as "human resources" to be optimized or discarded
 - **Industrial Education**: Students processed through standardized systems
 - **Modern Healthcare**: Bodies treated as machines to be repaired
 - **Government Bureaucracy**: Citizens as data points to be processed

-**Family Institutions (Under Siege):**
+**Kin Institutions (Under Siege):**

-- **Traditional Families**: Operating on Family protocol but under Engine pressure
+- **Traditional Families**: Operating on Kin protocol but under Machine pressure
 - **Indigenous Communities**: Maintaining consensus-based, care-focused systems
 - **Religious Communities**: At their best, offering unconditional acceptance
-- **Small Cooperatives**: Starting as Families but pressured to become Engines
+- **Small Cooperatives**: Starting as Families but pressured to become Machines

 ## The Psychological Toll: Personal Recognition

 *Dr. Tyra highlighted the mental health implications, but now they felt intensely personal: "The human psyche was not designed to constantly switch between these incompatible operating systems.
 The result is an epidemic of identity confusion, relationship dysfunction, existential anxiety, and chronic stress."*

-*"We are born into Families but forced to work in Engines," she explained, her voice heavy with recognition.
+*"We are born into Families but forced to work in Machines," she explained, her voice heavy with recognition.
 "We learn to love unconditionally at home, then compete ruthlessly at work.
 We value being in our personal lives, then are valued only for doing in our professional lives."*

 *Dr. Chen looked around at his colleagues.
 "I can see it in all of us.
 The way we've been approaching this investigation—trying to be 'professional' researchers while our hearts are breaking over what we're discovering."*